xdg988/Capstone-code-for-GEC-task/README.md

 * Haohan Huang: error generation model construction and training, GLEU scoring function, research and build rule-based system.
 * Peixin Gao: boost inference(iterative decoding), fluency scoring, re-ranking.

 Some of the work described above is completed by more than one person.
 Therefore, the list is only a basic summary.
-Besides, a report is included in this repository and our Web UI is also available in another repository.
+Besides, a report is included in this repository(**report** folder) and our Web UI is also available in another [repository](https://github.com/xdg988/Capstone-Web-UI).

 ## Acknowledgments
 Our code was modified from [fairseq](https://github.com/pytorch/fairseq) codebase.
 We use the same license as fairseq(-py).